Poll: Seniors Disappointed By Golden Years

 UNIDENTIFIED MAN: I'm a golfer, and I wanted a warm climate.
 And she likes to walk and play bridge.

-UNIDENTIFIED WOMAN #2: But as soon as we stepped into On Top Of The World, we knew that we'd found a new home.
+WOMAN: But as soon as we stepped into On Top Of The World, we knew that we'd found a new home.

-UNIDENTIFIED MAN #2: Three championship golf courses, three clubhouses, two tennis centers, and the Bella Vida spa and fitness center.
+MAN: Three championship golf courses, three clubhouses, two tennis centers, and the Bella Vida spa and fitness center.

 ALLEN: Since the time of Ponce de Leon, Florida has cultivated an image as a destination for those in their golden years.
 According to the ads, people who move here can expect a stress-free retirement spent playing golf, swimming and socializing.
 To Virginia Paulet, it all sounds good, but out of reach.